cpjobling/eglm03-textbook/_build/background/rlocus/sketching_rules.md

   - "/background/rlocus/sketching-rules"
 title: 'What are the rules for sketching a root locus?'
 prev_page:
-  url: /background/rlocus/what_is_rlocus
+  url: /background/rlocus/what_does_the_rlocus_represent
-  title: 'What is the root locus?'
+  title: 'What does the root locus represent?'
 next_page:
   url: /intro
   title: 'Introduction'